machine-learning-upenn/machine-learning-upenn.github.io/README.md

 We will not be explicitly following any single textbook in this course.
 The following books are useful for supplementary reading.

-- Machine Learning by Tom Mitchell.
+- Machine Learning (ML) by Tom Mitchell.
 Available as PDF [here](http://www.cs.cmu.edu/~tom/mlbook.html).
 A classic introduction to machine learning that assumes no knowledge of statistics or artificial intelligence.

-- Elements of Statistical Learning by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
-Available as PDF [here](https://hastie.su.domains/Papers/ESLII.pdf]).
+- Elements of Statistical Learning (ESL) by Trevor Hastie, Robert Tibshirani and Jerome Friedman.
+Available as PDF [here](https://hastie.su.domains/Papers/ESLII.pdf).

-- Probabilistic Machine Learning: An Introduction by Kevin Murphy.
+- Probabilistic Machine Learning: An Introduction (PML) by Kevin Murphy.
 Available as PDF [here](https://probml.github.io/pml-book/book1.html).

-- Understanding Machine Learning: From Theory to Algorithms, by Shai Shalev-Shwartz and Shai Ben-David.
+- Understanding Machine Learning: From Theory to Algorithms (UML) by Shai Shalev-Shwartz and Shai Ben-David.
 Available as PDF [here](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf).
-Refer to this book for a more theoretical exposition of the material covered in class.
+Refer to this book for a more detailed theoretical exposition of the material covered in class.

 ## Office Hours Schedule